 Greetings!
 It is with great pleasure that we invite you to join us this week, be it in-person or remotely.

-Join us this Sunday, October 12, 2025 at 10:30am for a Meet and Greet and Fellowship and 11:00am for our first OUTDOOR “Blessing of Our Animal Companions” Service.
-This service is
+Join us this Sunday, November 16, 2025 at 10:30am for a Meet and Greet and Fellowship and 11:00am for our service “The Art of Gathering: How We Meet and Why It Matters”.
+We spend our lives